Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

   The angle or the bend category can be determined from the direction variables of the edges.
-The following four constraints require that the directions of the edges :math:`(u,v)` and :math:`(v,u)` match the bend variable.
+The following constraints require that the directions of the edges :math:`(u,v)` and :math:`(v,u)` match the bend variable.